Note: This story has been updated to remove the name of the juvenile suspect, who was found not guilty of solicitation for murder on July 16, 2024.

 SEALED RECORDS

-The arrest of the then unnamed South Portland teenager and his father following a SWAT raid on their home drew widespread attention in April, especially after South Portland Police Chief Dan Ahern told the media that the teen had planned to cause serious harm to individuals and groups using specific weapons and that the arrest likely stopped a violent attack on the community.
+The arrest of the South Portland teenager and his father following a SWAT raid on their home drew widespread attention in April, especially after South Portland Police Chief Dan Ahern told the media that the teen had planned to cause serious harm to individuals and groups using specific weapons and that the arrest likely stopped a violent attack on the community.
 Police said they seized several high-powered rifles during the raid.

 For months, details about the investigation have remained elusive.
 Under Maine law, the public is barred from accessing juvenile criminal court records and proceedings in all cases but those involving the most serious Class A crimes.
 The Press Herald learned of the teenager’s identity weeks after his arrest when prosecutors charged him with arson, criminal mischief and theft.
-But because the charges appeared unrelated to the threats Ahern described – a charging document referenced a stolen flag and a damaged trash bin but did not specify whether the teenager is accused of burning the flag or something else – the newspaper elected at the time not to name Hamilton.
+But because the charges appeared unrelated to the threats Ahern described – a charging document referenced a stolen flag and a damaged trash bin but did not specify whether the teenager is accused of burning the flag or something else – the newspaper elected at the time not to name him.

 On Sept.
 5, the Cumberland County District Attorney’s Office filed a new set of charges that appeared more closely linked with the SWAT raid.
 According to the petition, sometime between Aug.
 1 and Nov.
-30, 2022, Hamilton, “under circumstances that he believed made it probable that the crime would take place … did command or attempt to induce another person … to commit murder against faculty, staff and/or students at South Portland High School.”
+30, 2022, the teen, “under circumstances that he believed made it probable that the crime would take place … did command or attempt to induce another person … to commit murder against faculty, staff and/or students at South Portland High School.”

 He also allegedly committed a separate act of arson sometime between January 2021 and April 2023 and threatened another person, referenced only by their initials, by making a throat-slitting gesture sometime between May 1 and Aug.
 11 of this year.